xsburg/vscode-javascript-booster/README.md

 These two commands allow you to successively select blocks of code so that it's easier to select what you want.
 Just look at the animation, rather than read this text 🤓.
 Unlike VS Code's embedded commands (`editor.action.smartSelect.*`), this extension uses an abstract syntax tree under the hood, which provides much more accurate results.

+You might want to assign hotkeys for these commands, search for `javascriptBooster.extendSelection` and `javascriptBooster.shrinkSelection`.

 ![Smart extend/shrink selection](resources/smartSelection.gif)

 As this feature is only supported in JavaScript and TypeScript for now, you can configure fallback commands that will be called for other file types instead (VS Code's `smartSelect.*` by default).
 They will also be called if the file has fatal syntax errors.